dspages/MobileSurround/docs/readme.md

 - Share audio peer to peer/ or server.
 - Android functionality.
 - React-native-multipeer communication functionality.
+- API to allow other apps (games, video players, etc.) to use the program

 ## WireFrames:
 - See physical copies.